Nationwide Block of Suppressor & SBR Tax Restriction Passes! Registry Block Now Moves Forward!

 Frequently Asked Questions

-The DOJ argues that the NFA is still justifiable under Congress's taxing power, citing occupational taxes on dealers, and also under the Commerce Clause.
-They claim that unregulated sub-markets for NFA items would create significant federal oversight gaps.
+The Department of Justice (DOJ) defends the NFA by asserting its validity under Congress's taxing power, citing occupational taxes on dealers, and the Commerce Clause.
+They argue that unregulated sub-markets would create significant gaps in federal oversight.

 Related News